Jardo72/SSL-Sandbox/README.md

 ## Performance Testing
 The [perf-tests](./perf-tests) directory contains ready-to-use configurations for several performance tests.
 It also contains example of the configuration file with test parameters which is needed by the client.
 Be aware of the fact that performance tests can address various aspects of the cipher suite.
 If you rather want to measure the impact of the key exchange and authentication aspects, specify rather a high number of connections (and thus enforce high number of handshakes to be performed), and combine it with small number of messages per connection (even zero).
 On the other hand, if you rather want to measure the impact of the symmetric encryption and MAC, specify rather a high number of messages per connection, plus a high message size.
 This way, every connection will be forced to transfer (and encrypt/decrypt) a large amount of data.
-In the most extreme case, use just a single connection, but force it to transfer a large number of large messages.
+In the most extreme case, use just a single connection, but force it to transfer a high number of large messages.